Ronkahn21/grove/docs/design/topology.md

 ### Admin Configuration

-Administrators configure the default topology name in the operator deployment:
+Administrators configure which TopologyDomain to use by specifying its name in the Grove operator deployment:

 ```yaml
 apiVersion: apps/v1